Holly Symonds-Brown, PhD, RN

 Research

-As an early career qualititative researcher, my work is focused on how care infrastructures shape everyday life of people who are marginalized due to cognitive or mental health differences.
-I am particulary interested in how the mundane spaces of everyday life and care create possibilities for who people can be and where they can go.
+As an early career qualitative researcher, my work focuses on how care infrastructures shape the everyday lives of marginalized people due to cognitive or mental health differences.
+I am particularly interested in how everyday life and care create possibilities for who people can be and where they can go.
 Most of my current work is related to life with dementia in the community.
-My work uses critical theory and theoretically informed ethnography to re-think taken for granted ideas of care and social inclusion.
+My work uses critical theory and theoretically informed ethnography to re-think taken for granted ideas of care, social inclusion and everyday life with chronicity.

 Current Projects